 Another hot topic at the information meeting was the look of high-rises near residential communities.
 In my experience, developers want their buildings to stand out in a good way.
 A lot of effort goes into the look of the building, particularly the first few floors, as these are the only floors people see when walking by.
 Matching the façade of existing buildings in the area, coupled with new and improved landscaping, makes areas that were once asphalt pads look renewed and become something enjoyable to see on your morning run.

 Increasing the density of people in an area means more eyes on that area.
 This creates an artificial “neighborhood watch,” where more people constantly interact and truly see one another.
 More people on the streets creates an atmosphere of safety and provides informal surveillance of the urban environment.
-Stephanie mentioned this point to me, and I find it very interesting as it doesn’t seem like something people would think about when looking at a high-rise development proposed in their area.

 I’m hoping that readers can see what a high-rise development done right can do for a community.
 There’s a value that comes with it.
 I’ve always seen development as progress, and progress for your city is a good thing.
 Let’s get more people saying YIMBY instead of NIMBY.